-Start your day with coffee, cocoa and pastries at Little Weusten Cafe or the West Side Bakery in Downtown Albany.
-After the treats, head on over to the Heritage Mall, and kids can work off the sugar energy in the covered play area.
+Start your day with coffee, cocoa and pastries at Allan’s Coffee & Tea or Margin Coffee.
+After the treats, head on over to Waverly Lake Park, and kids can work off the sugar energy running around the lake.

 Kids of all ages are welcome at the spectacular Albany Historic Carousel and Museum.
 Families can ride the carousel, watch woodcarvers at work and learn about how the artists create the carousel animals.
 Snacks are available onsite and the gift shop is stocked with toys and mementos.

 After lunch, head to Springhill Cellars, where the estate vineyard and winery are on the slopes of Springhill, a gentle hill not far from the banks of the Willamette River.
-Their tasting room is open on weekends or by appointment.
+Call ahead for an appointment.

 Just to the north of Albany is Willamette Valley Vineyards, one of the oldest and most prestigious wineries in the mid-valley.
-Their tasting room is open from 11 a.m.-6 p.m. daily and closed only on Thanksgiving, Christmas, and New Years Day.
+Call ahead for reservation information.

-If you have more time to explore, try one of the Heart of Willamette Wineries–a collection of boutique wineries within 50 miles of Albany, producing memorable Oregon wines.
+If you have more time to explore, try one of the Heart of Willamette Wineries–a collection of boutique wineries within 50 miles of Albany producing memorable Oregon wines.
 Then head back to Albany for dinner at Sweet Red Wine Bistro where you can order from local and international wines and sample great food and cheeses, or stop by Wine Crush for a shared appetizer or charcuterie board.

 - Explore pioneer history in the charming little town of Brownsville (bonus: it’s also where the classic ’80s movie Stand By Me was filmed!)